 - Cooperate with the person who has the authority to make health care decisions for the Principal – this may be the Agent under Power of Attorney for Healthcare.

-The Notice to the Agent under the POA for Property states that the Agent cannot do this:
+The Notice to the Agent under the POA for Property states that the Agent cannot:

-- Borrow funds from the Principal, unless he has authorization
+- Borrow funds from the Principal, unless he has authorization; or

 Power of Attorney for Healthcare